Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 - Name ID format of the service provider: If the default config (unspecified) does not work, try to change  the format of the name to set in element `<md:NameIDFormat>`, for example "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified".
+- Security: by default, the security measures are all enabled.
+In the case where an IdP does not respect one of the requirements, it is possible to disable it.
+  - [Renater]:
+    - Disable the requirement on signing assertions.
+  - [saml2int] (Interoperable SAML 2.0 Web Browser SSO Profile):
+    - Disable SP signing of auth request;
+    - Enable Require assertions signed by IdP;
+    - Enable Require assertions to be encrypted by IdP if the server is not https;
+    - Disable Require Name Id to be encrypted by IdP.
+  - [Kantara Initiative] (SAML V2.0 Deployment Profile for Federation Interoperability) Kantara is a continuation and a rebrand of saml2int, so the previous options may be used.
+  - Microsoft ADFS (Active Directory Federation Services):
+    - Enable the option for compatibility layer.
+    - Manage other options according to specific configurations and versions.
 - SP certificates:
   Some IdPs require certificates to sign and to encrypt responses.
 There are three ways to define them for signature and encryption: a path to the